-Before I was pregnant, I was a completely clean slate when it came to feeding options for babies.
+Before I was pregnant, I was a completely clean slate regarding feeding options for babies.

 Let it be known that I am not one for any kind of polarized debate unless I’m watching it unfold on an episode of Real Housewives and table flipping is involved.

-When I, myself, became pregnant I quickly adopted a motto I hold throughout my life – I’ll try anything once.
-After all, breast feeding seemed like a reasonable, cost-effective, and nurturing choice.
+When I, myself, became pregnant, I quickly adopted a motto I have held throughout my life – I’ll try anything once.
+After all, breastfeeding seemed like a reasonable, cost-effective, and nurturing choice.
 So, why not?
 My cousin suggested a great book, I signed up for classes, and talked to lots of different friends, health professionals, and fellow mothers all to learn how to breastfeed.

 In my contact with this brief education, I saw an overwhelming theme: judgment.

 It became clear that people who were passionately pro-breastfeeding were…well, passionate.
 And?
 A little nutty.
 (Calm down, I said “a little.”)
-It also became clear that a lot of those same people were ready to call me a failure the minute I didn’t succeed in something that is supposed to be “the most natural and nurturing thing a mother can do” but what I also came to find was the scariest and hardest thing I would embark upon in. my. life.
-And that feeling of judgment and failure brought back even more painful memories of ADVANCED COLLEGE-LEVEL CHEMISTRY.
+It also became clear that a lot of those same people were ready to call me a failure the minute I didn’t succeed in something that is supposed to be “the most natural and nurturing thing a mother can do,” but what for me ended up being the scariest and hardest thing I would embark upon in. my. life.

 Those feelings didn’t exactly make me want to succeed.

 It made me want to quit before I even started.